Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Once your dog understands the concept, add the verbal cue.
 Extend your hand with the treat, and the moment the dog hesitates, say “leave it” then “yes” and reward.

-Notice the distinction at step 7?
+Notice the distinction in step 7?
 In step 5, we used the marker of “yes” only.
 In step 7, we add the “leave it” cue while we’re extending the hand.

 Because we want to get the desired behavior FIRST, so the dog understands what it is we’re looking for.
 “Leave it” to your dog means nothing initially, so saying it is just a bunch of meaningless words to your dog.